abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/04-Create a virtual network.md

     ![](./images/new-az-900-3.jpg)

 1. You may receive a certificate warning during the sign-in process.
-Click **Yes** or to create the connection and connect to your deployed VM.
-You should connect successfully.
+Click on **Yes** to create the connection and connect to your deployed VM.
+You should be able to connect successfully.
 Close the Windows Server and Dashboard windows that pop up.
-You should see a Blue Windows background.
+You should see a blue Windows background.
 You are now in your virtual machine.
    ![](./images/az-900-61.png)

    >**Note:** Repeat step 1 to 6 for **vm2**.